 Print and export a summary to use in your appraisal

 The risk of adrenal suppression

-- How much steroid has been taken and for how long?
+- Establish how much steroid has been taken and for how long.
 The degree of adrenal suppression depends on the dose and duration of steroid treatment.
-However the integrity of the adrenal response is not routinely tested and steroid cover or supplements are given according to the surgical stimulus (minor, moderate and major surgery).
+However, the integrity of the adrenal response is not routinely tested and steroid cover or supplements are given according to the surgical stimulus (minor, moderate and major surgery).

 - Dosages of less than 5 mg prednisolone per day are not significant and no steroid cover is required.

 - 10 mg/day or more of prednisolone (or equivalent) is generally taken as the threshold dose for 'steroid cover'.

 - Steroid cover is required if taken within three months of the surgery.
 This is because adrenal suppression can occur after only a week and may take as long as three months to recover.